chadsteele/Vocabulary/README.md

 # Contributing
 Pull requests welcome!
 Please add unit tests to tests.js for any new functions.

+## To do's
+* I'd love some help creating demos on actual websites.
+If you've used this tool on your site and want me to list it here, please reach out.
+* Create a wordpress plugin
+* Create a chrome plugin so that savvy users can share their global vocabulary with sites that can leverage it
+* what else?

 # Dependencies
 None.
 Let's keep it that way please.